AVEVA/AVEVA-Samples-Edge/EDSAnalytics/EDSTest/README.md

 ### Using Visual Studio

-- Load the .csproj from the AuthorizationCodeFlowTest directory above this in Visual Studio
+- Load the .csproj from the EDSAnalytics directory above this in Visual Studio
 - Rebuild project
-- Open Test Explorer and make sure there is one test called EDSTestTests is showing
+- Open Test Explorer and make sure there is one test called EDSAnalyticsTest showing
 - Run the test

 ### Using Command Line